ocheupthrust/Terasys-MQTT/doc/README.md

 ```
 * Note that, as we will need to disambugate the connected users, we will use their e-mails as unique identifier prefix for their topics.
 So each user's topic will start with his e-mail.
 * For ease of user experience, we will make user to be authorized for all of his topics after e-mail prefix.
 To do this, we use the wildcard **#** symbol to make the all path of the topic accessable.
 For more info, please follow up Topics/Subscriptions section of [Mosquitto Man Page](https://mosquitto.org/man/mqtt-7.html).
-NOTICE: In the table structure given above, there is a field called **rw**.
+* NOTICE: In the table structure given above, there is a field called **rw**.
 This field represents if the topic is read-only (1) or read/write (2).
 Default is assigned as read/write.
 #### Testing Authentication Plug-in
-To test your user in the database, first [make sure that your broker is running](https://github.com/gabod2000/Terasys-MQTT/tree/master/doc#running) section and then [try to connect with your clients](https://github.com/gabod2000/Terasys-MQTT/tree/master/doc#working-with-clients).
+To test your user in the database, first [make sure that your broker is running](https://github.com/gabod2000/Terasys-MQTT/tree/master/doc#running) and then [try to connect with your clients](https://github.com/gabod2000/Terasys-MQTT/tree/master/doc#working-with-clients).
 You will see logs like below once auth plug-in is successfully running and checking user authentication and topic authorization :
 ![Alt text](auth_running.png?raw=true "Mosquitto Auth-plug-in")
 ## Running